mkarner07/mkarner07.github.io/index.md

 ---
 permalink: /
+layout: single
 title: "matthiaskarner.com"
 author_profile: true
 ---

-**I write about Productivity, Leadership and Digitalization from the perspective of someone who has to make systems work in real organizations.**
+I write about Productivity, Leadership and Digitalization from the perspective of someone who has to make systems work in real organizations.

-Drawing on experience from applied research and leading digital and IT teams, I explore how work actually gets done once ideas meet reality.
+*Drawing on experience from applied research and leading digital and IT teams, I explore how work actually gets done once ideas meet reality.*

 ### Start here
 Most advice breaks once it meets real constraints.
 I write about what holds up in practice.